 Bioenterprise Canada supports Harvest Genomics’ mobile lab development

-After winning the University of Guelph’s Gryphon’s LAAIR competition two years ago, Harvest Genomics partnered with researchers at Ontario Ministry of Agriculture, Food and Rural Affairs and Agriculture and Agri-Food Canada to develop a brand-new test for early detection of Tomato Brown Rugose Fruit Virus (ToBRFV).
+Teaming up with researchers at the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) with funding from the Ontario Greenhouse Vegetable Growers, the company embarked on the development of a pioneering test through sequencing for the early detection of Tomato Brown Rugose Fruit Virus (ToBRFV).

 ToBRFV is a plant virus affecting tomato and pepper crops that was first detected in Ontario greenhouses in 2019.
-It can spread rapidly before symptoms are visible, so early detection with Harvest Genomics’ swab test kit is an important part of the industry’s response and the company now has clients all over North America.
+It can spread rapidly before symptoms are visible, so early detection with Harvest Genomics’ swab test kit is an important part of the industry’s response.
+The company now has clients all over North America.

-Technological advances mean the capacity now exists to take complex samples of soil or water and extract and sequence DNA from every organism at the same time.
-At the greenhouse level, notes Grainger, this means a grower can send in a single swab and Harvest Genomics can identify the presence of rugose as well as a host of other pathogens from that single sample.
+Technological advancements have enabled the capability to extract and sequence DNA from every organism in complex soil or water samples simultaneously.
+At the greenhouse level, notes Maglione, this means growers can submit a single swab and Harvest Genomics can then identify the presence of rugose, along with a range of other pathogens, from that single sample.

 As Canada’s Food & Agri-Tech Engine, Bioenterprise Canada brings two decades of industry experience and a national and international network of research institutions, academia, mentors and experts, funders and investors, government, and industry partners to help small and medium-sized businesses in the agri-food sector nationwide connect, innovate, and grow.

-For more information on SmartGrowth and how to apply for the next cohort, visit https://bioenterprise.ca/programming/bioenterprise-smartgrowth-program/ or contact Alexandra Burdett at Alexandra.firstname.lastname@example.org.
+For more information on SmartGrowth, visit https://bioenterprise.ca/programs/smartgrowth-program/ or contact Alexandra Burdett at email@example.com.